 The Estée Lauder study showed that the reason why sleep deprivation results in poor skin quality is that it leads to slower recovery from the stressors that cause skin to age – including disruption of the skin barrier, and damage from UV rays.
 The study involved 60 women between the ages of 30 and 49.
 The researchers imposed the skin of participants to several ‘challenges’, finding that those who slept well had less fine lines, pigmentation, and sagging.
 Poor quality sleepers, meanwhile, suffered from redness and inflammation for longer, after being subjected to UV-ray damage.

 What happens when we sleep?

-During the night time, our skin prepares itself for the onslaught it faces during the day.
-As we sleep, a number of different processes occur that optimize the functioning of skin.
+During the nighttime, our skin prepares itself for the onslaught it faces during the day.
+As we sleep, a number of different processes occur that optimize the functioning of the skin.
 These include skin cell renewal, collagen production, cell damage reversal, and melatonin production (to repair UV-caused damage).